das-fbk/CAS-DSL/README.md

 # CAS-DSL
-A Domain Specific Language for Engineering Collective Adaptive System
+A Domain Specific Language for Engineering Collective Adaptive Systems